 The BLS Safety and Health Statistics Program produced these data.
 The figures in this article pertain to injuries and illnesses in private industry workplaces.
 Find more information on occupational injuries and illnesses in 1999 in "Workplace Injuries and Illnesses in 1999", news release USDL 00-357.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Another decrease in days away from work due to workplace injuries and illnesses on the Internet at http://www.bls.gov/opub/ted/2000/dec/wk4/art01.htm (visited June 19, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Another decrease in days away from work due to workplace injuries and illnesses at https://www.bls.gov/opub/ted/2000/dec/wk4/art01.htm (visited November 30, 2023).